There’s something inside me

 Hers was drugs, but addiction comes in many forms.
 It is a clever beast, that sneaks into our lives, and brings hell with it.
 Ms. McCarthy, a beautiful and by most accounts (although information about her young life has been challenging to locate), lived a normal life.
 She was married and gave birth to what would be her only child.
 She was employed as an occupational therapist, and had no long criminal history.
 Sometimes referred to as an inner tiger, addictions start slow, but rather they take months or years, the tiger always grows.
 And on July 27, 1997, there was little of Kimberly left.

 On that day, Kimberly McCarthy had only one thing on her mind, to feed her addiction.
 She telephoned her neighbor, college psychology professor Dorothy Booth, under the guise of borrowing sugar.
 When Ms. Booth answered her door, the tigress stabbed her five times with a butcher knife, and savagely beat her to death.
 She cut off her victims finger, to access her ring, stole her money, her credits cards, brazenly jumped into her now stolen car, and gave no further thought of the life she took inside.
-I imagine, that even as she smashed the candelabrum, repeatedly against 71-year-old Dorothy Booth’s head, somewhere inside was the real Kimberly LaGayle McCarthy, the mother, the daughter, the member of society.
+I imagine, that even as she smashed the solid steel candle holder, repeatedly against 71-year-old Dorothy Booth’s head, somewhere inside was the real Kimberly LaGayle McCarthy, the mother, the daughter, the member of society.
 But the addiction had overpowered her and she was unwilling or unable to fight.
 So she gave into the tiger, jumped into the car, threw it in drive, and with no further consideration….sped directly to the drug spot.